Bubsy 3D: Retrospectives

 Retrospective reception of Bubsy 3D was more negative than reviews made shortly after release.
 Less than a year after they reviewed Bubsy 3D, Electronic Gaming Monthly listed it as the seventh worst console video game of all time.
-In 2010, Seanbaby ranked it 17th in his 20 worst games of all time, criticizing the game's controls, the character's personality, and the graphics.
+In January 2002, Seanbaby ranked it 17th in his 20 worst games of all time, criticizing the game's controls, the character's personality, and the graphics.
 The Guardian also included it on their list of the 30 worst video games of all time.
 GameTrailers was another publication that named Bubsy 3D the eighth worst video game ever made, criticizing the voice clips, the tank controls, and comparing it unfavorably to Super Mario 64.

 Josh Wirtanen at Retrovolve blamed Bubsy 3Ds negative legacy on such comparisons to Super Mario 64, saying that Bubsy 3D reflected the quality of most 3D games at the time, compared to the exceptional quality of Super Mario 64.
 IGN's Levi Buchanan cited the game as a failure to transition from 2D to 3D, criticizing the character design compared to previous Bubsy games, as well as the game's controls.
 Game Revolution suggested that the negative reception for Bubsy 3D may be why developers are reluctant to make another 3D game in the series.
 In an article dedicated to the now-defunct publisher Accolade, magazine Retro Gamer listed Bubsy 3D as one of the three games to avoid and used the game as an example of the "rushed, near-unplayable misfires that damaged the company's reputation badly."

 In a 2015 interview, Berlyn called Bubsy 3D "[his] biggest failure".
 Still, he also felt that his team had no precedent to follow and that the end product deserves praise in light of that.
 Following the game's release, Berlyn opted to take a couple of years off from designing video games to "rethink things".
-Actress Lani Minella cited her voice work on the game one of her least favorites, describing the voice as irritating.
+Actress Lani Minella cited her voice work on the game as one of her least favorites, describing the voice as irritating.